Jeangowhy/opendocs/sublime.md

 - *word(point)* Region  Returns the word that contains the point.
 - *word(region)*    Region  Returns a modified copy of region such that it starts at the beginning of a word, and ends at the end of a word.
 Note that it may span several words.
 - *find(pattern,* from_position, <flags>)    Region  Returns the first Region matching the regex pattern, starting from the given point, or None if it can't be found.
 The optional flags parameter may be sublime.LITERAL, sublime.IGNORECASE, or the two ORed together.
 - *find_all(pattern, <flags>, <format>, <extractions>)*  [Region]    Returns all (non-overlapping) regions matching the regex pattern.
 The optional flags parameter may be sublime.LITERAL, sublime.IGNORECASE, or the two ORed together.
-If a format string is given, then all matches will be formatted with the formatted string and placed into the extractions list.
+If a format string is given, like this "$0", then all matches will be formatted with the formatted string and placed into the extractions list.
 - *rowcol(point)*   (int, int)  Calculates the 0 based line and column numbers of the point.
 - *text_point(row,* col) int Calculates the character offset of the given, 0 based, row and column.
 Note that 'col' is interpreted as the number of characters to advance past the beginning of the row.
 - *extract_scope(point)* Region  Returns the extents of the syntax name assigned to the character at the given point.